Run/Walk/Run for Beginners: Your First 4-Week Starter Plan

 Background: Why Run/Walk/Run Works

-Intervals & Pacing: Simple Ratios to Start
+Intervals and Pacing: Simple Ratios to Start

 • 10 seconds run / 50 seconds walk